google-marketing-solutions/tadau/README.md

     errors, or define your own custom events.
 *   Flexible Configuration: Configure Tadau using a YAML file or directly within your code.
-*   Cross-Platform Support: Works with Python, TypeScript, and Apps Script projects.
+*   Cross-Platform Support: Works with Python, NodeJS, and Apps Script projects.

 ## Installation